 Melanomas occur when the pigment-producing cells that give color to the skin become cancerous.
 They often resemble moles and some do develop from existing moles.
 The majority of melanomas are black or brown, but they can also be skin-colored, pink, red, purple, blue or white.

 Facts About Melanoma

 Here are some facts to know about melanoma:

 - There were over 91,000 new cases estimated in 2018 alone in the U.S. according to the American Cancer Society.

 - Invasive melanoma accounts for about 1% of all skin cancer cases, but the vast majority of skin cancer deaths.
 That’s why early detection and treatment is critical for your health.

-- Melanoma can impact all skin types and ethnicities, but is most commonly diagnosed in white Americans, with an annual incidence rate of 26 (per 100,000), compared to 4 in 100,000 in Hispanics and 1 100,000 in African-Americans.
+- Melanoma can affect all skin types and ethnicities, but is most commonly diagnosed in white Americans, with an annual incidence rate of 26 (per 100,000), compared to 4 in 100,000 in Hispanics and 1 in 100,000 in African-Americans.

 - Women tend to be diagnosed with melanoma more than men before age 50.
 However, by age 65, men are diagnosed twice as often and by age 80, three times more than women.

 - The ACS reports the incidence of melanoma has risen rapidly over the past 30 years, with the increase mostly in men and women ages 50 and older.